Andrew Wakefield: Wakefield v Channel 4 Television and Others

 In January 2005, Wakefield initiated libel proceedings against Channel 4, the independent production company Twenty Twenty and Brian Deer, The Sunday Times, and against Deer personally along with his website briandeer.com in the case Wakefield v Channel Four Television and Others [2006] EWHC 3289 (QB); [2007] 94 BMLR 1.
 Within weeks of issuing his claims, however, Wakefield sought to have the action frozen until after the conclusion of General Medical Council proceedings against him.
 Channel 4 and Deer sought a High Court order compelling Wakefield to continue with his action, or discontinue it.
 After a hearing on 27 and 28 October 2005, Justice David Eady ruled against a stay of proceedings:

 It thus appears that the Claimant wishes to use the existence of the libel proceedings for public relations purposes, and to deter other critics, while at the same time isolating himself from the "downside" of such litigation, in having to answer a substantial defence of justification ...
 I am quite satisfied, therefore, that the Claimant wished to extract whatever advantage he could from the existence of the proceedings while not wishing to progress them or to give the Defendants an opportunity of meeting the claims.

-The judgment identified Channel 4's "very lengthy extracts" summarizing Deer's allegations against Wakefield:
+The judgment identified Channel 4's "very lengthy extracts" summarising Deer's allegations against Wakefield:

 (i) [Wakefield] spread fear that the MMR vaccine might lead to autism, even though he knew that his own laboratory had carried out tests whose results dramatically contradicted his claims in that the measles virus had not been found in a single one of the children concerned in his study and he knew or ought to have known that there was absolutely no basis at all for his belief that the MMR should be broken up into single vaccines.